 Vegetables are herbaceous plant whose fruits, seeds, roots, leaves serve as food for man and animal (Etim, 2014).
 Vegetables are considered as the most nourishing food because they contain little of all the essential nutrients required for healthy living (Busari et al., 2013).
 According to the (FAO, 2014), vegetables have positive effects on lipid profiles, substantial anticipatory effects on blood cholesterol, and protect against related cardiac issues, hypertension, and diabetes.
 They have valuable nutritional components that can be used to strengthen and mend the body.
-Vegetables production and consumption are increasingly gaining popularity in Nigeria (Umar & Abdulkadi,2015).
+Vegetables production and consumption are increasingly gaining popularity in Nigeria (Umar and Abdulkadi,2015).
 This is probably due to public awareness and concern about health safety.

 Majorly, vegetable production is common among small scale farmers which make it unable to meet market demand (Tahir et al., .2019).
 Currently, a wide gap exists between overall vegetable production and demand.
 The need to close food and nutritional gaps calls for urgent intensification of the production of vegetables in wetlands environment, which allows all year-round cultivation and production beyond the rainy season (Tahir et al., .2019).
 Thus, wetland vegetable production has a great potential and its promotion could be one of the solutions to food shortage and unemployment.
 In Nigeria, wetland vegetable production has been on-going for decades, providing employment and income for the increasing population especially during the long dry season (Olutumise, 2022).

+The annual rainfall, which normally spread over eight months between April and November, ranges between 1000 mm to 2000 mm (Awojuola, 2001).
+Over 75 percent of people in the region are employed and dependent on agriculture for their livelihood at the subsistence level (FAO, 2021).

 Despite the importance of wetland vegetable production, its cultivation yielded little fruit in augmenting demand (Ume et al., 2016).
 Low soil fertility, ineffective production methods that show up as technical and allocative inefficiencies, poor finance and inadequate extension officers are the main causes of the low yield (Oluwalana et al., 2019).
 Similarly, a number of studies showed that Nigerian vegetable farmers used resources in an extremely inefficient manner which invariably led to cost exceeding profit realized from production (Omowunmi et al., 2015).
 Hence, to achieve productive efficiency, resources must be optimally utilized in terms of cost (Udoh, 2006).
 Thus, effective resource management is helpful in attaining widespread economic growth.